MovalysMDK/mdk-ios-lib-ui/README.md

 # mdk-ios-lib-ui
-**Movalys MDK: IOS Framework's description**

 ## What?

-It is a library part of the IOS framework and dedicated to user interfaces.
+mdk-ios-lib-ui is part of Movalys MDK iOS framework and is dedicated to user interfaces.
+It handles :
+* Abstract viewmodels
+* Databinding
+* Navigation
+* Abstract controllers
+* Form validation
+* Abstract dataloaders
+* Styles

 ## Documentation